CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 * Promtail on the Application Servers and the reverse proxy configured for Grafana Loki on the Web Application Server.
 * Grafana end users and the Grafana Web Application on the Web Application Server.

-The wildcard certificate used for installing Innovation can be used if it is available in the .PEM file format, otherwise a new certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt][], and must meet the following requirements:
+The wildcard certificate used for installing {{% ctx %}} can be used if it is available in the .PEM file format, otherwise a new certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt][], and must meet the following requirements:

 * Subject field must be in one of the following formats, depending on the certificate type:
   * Standard certificates must use the standard format (e.g. `CN=host.domain.com`).